 Becoming ‘Dr. Shaq’

 Five years after receiving his degree and fresh off his tumultuous ending with the Lakers, O’Neal received another diploma.
-He got his master’s degree in business thanks to the University of Phoenix’s online opportunities.
+He got his master’s degree in business thanks to the University of Phoenix’s online opportunities, reports Harvard blog Ipso Facto.
 Shaq received a degree in business administration, which should shock no one who’s followed his career.

-While several big names get honorary degrees from a variety of schools, O’Neal earned his just like any other grad school student.
+While several big names get honorary degrees from various schools, O’Neal earned his just like any other grad school student.
 He took what he learned and applied it to his craft away from the court, but he didn’t stop there.

-Attendees at a 2012 convocation for Barry University saw one particularly large graduate in their midst.
+Attendees at a 2012 convocation for Barry University saw one particularly large graduate in their midst, reports ESPN.
 Recently retired from the NBA, O’Neal finished his educational goal and received his doctorate in business along with 1,100 other students.
-It put O’Neal in an exclusive club of pro athletes with doctorates.
-He is not technically a Ph.D, but received his Ed.D (Doctor of Education).
+O’Neal put himself in an exclusive club of pro athletes with doctorates.
+He is not technically a Ph.D. but received his Ed.D (Doctor of Education).

-His love for education does not stop there, however.
-Now a father to college-aged kids, O’Neal wants to instill his love of learning into the next generation of his family.
+Shaq’ss love for education does not stop there, however.
+Now a father to six adult and teenage children, O’Neal wants to instill his love of learning into the next generation of his family.
 Referencing the work he saw Miami Heat owner Micky Arison give his son, O’Neal wants his kids to learn the value of hard work and education.

-O’Neal stated that he wants his kids to get at least two degrees before they dip into his money.
+O’Neal said he wants his kids to get at least two degrees before they dip into his money.
 This way, they can invest their finances similarly to how he does while also learning valuable life lessons.